winterstein/SJTest/README.md

 	phantomjs SJTest.js HelloWorld.html

+TODO fix this (switching to npm broke it)
-E.g. here is how to run SJTest's own unit tests: phantomjs SJTest.js test/SJTestTest.html
+E.g. here is how to run SJTest's own unit tests: `phantomjs SJTest.js test/SJTestTest.html`

 That's it -- All you need to write and run tests!
 BUT SJTest has plenty of other useful features...